tailsptit/StringEvaluation/README.md

 ## Technical

-#### ThreadPool - Basic thread pooling functionality.
+#### ThreadPool
-See a tiny example in main.cpp.

 ##### Create a thread pool:
-    ThreadPool pool(size);
+    ThreadPool threadPool(size);

-##### Submit a task to thread pool:
+##### Submit a task to the thread pool
     pool.addTask(new CallBack(func, args...));

-##### Stop the thread pool and wait for all tasks to finish:
+##### Stop the thread pool
     pool.stop();
     pool.awaitTermination();

-#### EventManager - An event-driven thread pool.
+#### EventManager
-EventManager is an IO event-driven thread pool.
-The difference with a regular thread pool is that it listens to IO descriptors with epolling in a seperate thread.
-The epolling thread would submit IO-ready tasks to its internal thread pool.
-EventManager utilizes epoll(4) and supports non-blocking IO.
+    EventManager is an IO event-driven thread pool, support non-blocking IO The difference with ThreadPool is that it listens to IO descriptors with epolling in a seperate thread.
+    The epolling thread would submit IO-ready tasks to its internal ThreadPool.

 ##### Create an EventManager:
-    EventManager event_manager(thread_pool_size);
+    EventManager eventManager(threadPoolSize);

 ##### Submit a task without IO monitoring same as a regular FixedThreadPool:
-    event_manager.addTask(new CallBack(func, args...));
+    eventManager.addTask(new CallBack(func, args...));

 ##### Submit a task waiting for IO to be readable:
-    event_manager.addTaskWaitingReadable(fd, new CallBack(&func, args...);
+    eventManager.addTaskWaitingReadable(fd, new CallBack(&func, args...);

 ##### Submit a task waiting for IO to be writable:
-    event_manager.AddTaskWaitingWritable(fd, new CallBack(&func, args...);
+    eventManager.addTaskWaitingWritable(fd, new CallBack(&func, args...);

 ##### Remove a awaiting task from event manager:
-    event_manager.removeAwaitingTask(fd);
+    eventManager.removeAwaitingTask(fd);

+#### TCP Server
-An TCP server is provided which uses EventManager for multi-task handling.
-Server side is purely non-block socket programmed and uses state machine to maintain status of each connection.
-A simple client sends concurrent requests for load testing.
+    An TCP server using EventManager for multi-task handling.
+    Server is non-block socket and use state machine to maintain status of each connection